 The process of establishing cooperation, i.e. research of companies, contact, discovery call, establishing the scope of activities, completing formalities takes time.
 Only after, work can begin in earnest.
 Moreover, you have to take into account that many software companies may refuse to take on a project with a short deadline.
 And this is another situation where relationships matter.
 A software house that you work with for a longer period is the right address when you want to start work quickly.

 There is more flexibility where there is more trust, as well.
 A long-term partner, with a shared history of battles, success and failure, should be more likely to go along with you.
 This makes it more likely that your requirements are fulfilled and deadlines are met.

 Let's be honest, there's rarely room for selflessness in business, although it's not always such a bad thing - especially if one party's gains mean profit for the other, too.
 It's important to your long-term partners that your business prospers and grows, as this also means continued fruitful cooperation.
 When everyone benefits, you can count on support, consultation, and the best possible effort.

 Inside a project, this familiarity can bring a few perks along with it.
 You are more in tune with your partner, and your understanding of their business evolves.
 With this in mind, their teams will offer better-targeted solutions and ideas, translating info fewer meetings, revisions and dead ends.

 Many companies talk about themselves being ‘trustworthy’ and ‘reliable’, but... what else would they say about themselves?
-Imagine a situation in which a client commissions you to implement a creative campaign, part of which is to release a dedicated mobile app.
+Imagine a situation in which a client commissions you to implement a creative campaign, part of which is to release a dedicated mobile app with the elements including augmented reality.
 A big project, quite expensive, and with a short deadline.